xseine/dotbond-prototype/README.md

-﻿**This is a demo of the tool that consists of a Web API project, Angular project, and "Translator" console project.
+﻿**This is a demo of the tool that consists of a Web API project `BondPrototype`, Angular project (`BondPrototype/Angular`), and `DotBond` console project.
-Run the first two to see what the demo is about (or use Dockerfile), and then run Translator and start adding new Controllers and new queries!**
+Run the first two to see the demo application (or use Dockerfile), and then run DotBond and start adding new actions!**<br/>

-**If you are using Docker, use the http port.**
+**If you want to use the Dockerfile, use the http port.**

 <br/>
 <img align="left" src="https://i.imgur.com/qfZKQUJ.png" width="150" />